 When pressure within the eye rises above normal, ocular hypertension can occur.
 Similar to glaucoma but without damage to the optic nerve, the condition can make sufferers more susceptible to developing glaucoma.
-There are no visible signs for ocular hypertension, meaning it’s important to keep regular eye tests so that opticians can pick up the condition during the exam.
+There are no visible signs of ocular hypertension, meaning it’s important to keep regular eye tests so that opticians can pick up the condition during the exam.

 Also referred to as ‘pink eye’, conjunctivitis causes redness, swelling, itching and tears.
 The symptoms can last for up to several weeks and can be contagious.
 Some forms of the condition only go away when treated, so seek attention from a chemist or optician.

-AMD risk factors include age, family history and behavioural habits like smoking and obesity.
+Age-related Macular degeneration, also known as AMD, risk factors include age, family history and behavioural habits like smoking and obesity.
 Blurred vision, distortion of straight lines and dark areas in the centre of your vision are all symptoms as the macula becomes affected.

 Although incredibly common, twitching eyelids can be extremely irritating to the sufferer.
-Caused by stress or fatigue, the twitches should usually go away by themselves but in some severe and rare cases facial injections or surgery can be used to relive the spasms.
+Caused by stress or fatigue, the twitches should usually go away by themselves but in some severe and rare cases facial injections or surgery can be used to relieve the spasms.